thanglhuynh/academic-kickstart/content/teaching/math152_winter19/syllabus.md

 **Homework:** Homework will be assigned each week.
 You should solve these homework problems and discuss them with your TAs during discussion sessions.

-**Quizzes:** There will be two quizzes.
-Most of the problems on these quizzes will be picked from the homework assignments.
-You are not allowed to use a cheatsheet during quiz time. *There will be no makeup quizzes.*

-**Exams:** There will be one midterm exam and a final exam.
+**Exams:** There will be two midterm exams and a final exam.
 You may use one 8.5 x 11 inch page of handwritten notes.
 (Both sides are okay, but no photocopies are allowed.)
 You may not use any other notes or any electronic devices.
 Please bring your student ID to the exams. *There will be no makeup exams.*

+**Midterm Exams:** There will be two midterm exams.
+The first midterm will be on *January 30*, and the second on *February 27* in class.
+Most of the problems on these quizzes will be picked from the homework assignments.

 **Final Exam:** It is your responsibility to ensure that you do not have a schedule conflict involving the final examination.
 You should not enroll in this class if you cannot sit for the final examination at its scheduled time.